Analysis by Nathan Brunet

 This waiting list is for Section 8 Housing Choice Voucher rental housing assistance in Livingston, Monroe, Ontario, Orleans and Wayne County, New York.

-The Rochester Housing Authority (RHA) will accept Section 8 Housing Choice Voucher waiting list applications from May 23, 2024 at 12:00 pm, until June 7, 2024 at 4:00 pm ET.
-This is the first time the waiting list has been open since it closed in December, 2019.
+The Rochester Housing Authority (RHA) last accepted Section 8 Housing Choice Voucher waiting list applications from May 23, 2024, until June 14, 2024.
+There is no notice when this waiting list will reopen.

-4,000 selected applicants will be placed on the waiting list by random lottery, by order of preferences.
+4,000 selected applicants were placed on the waiting list by random lottery, by order of preferences.

-To apply while the waitlist is open, complete the online application that will be available on the RHA website.
+To apply while the waitlist was open, applicants were required to complete the online application that was available on the RHA website.

 For more information, visit the RHA website.